Gendo Ikari: Cultural references and themes

 According to cultural critic Hiroki Azuma, Gendo's uniform is an homage to Leiji Matsumoto's series Space Battleship Yamato, while his pose with joined hands has been compared to that of Gargoyle, the antagonist of Nadia: The Secret of Blue Water.
-Gendo's motto, "The hands of the clock cannot turn back", is also similar to a phrase from an earlier Gainax work; "If the overflowed water could be poured out again" from GunBuster.
+Gendo's motto, "The hands of the clock cannot turn back", is also similar to a phrase from an earlier Gainax work, "If the overflowed water could be poured out again" from GunBuster.
 Japanese critic Akio Nagatomi compared Gendo to Kōichirō Ōta, also called "Coach", and his son Shinji to Noriko from Gunbuster.
 Gendo has also been interpreted as a reflection of Shinji and as a representation of paternalism.
 Critics have interpreted the Nerv as a patriarchal society that is commanded by an austere, dictatorial man who gives unquestionable orders, far from his son.
-Writer Andrea Fontana compared the series' theme of Oedipal conflict between fathers and sons to other works in the mecha genre, such as those by director Yoshiyuki Tomino, while Anime News Network's Jonny Lobo compared the conflict between Shinji and Gendo to the world presented by the OVA Megazone 23, in which parental figures are almost absent; according to him, however, Megazone protagonist Shogo Yahagi rebels against the government, the de facto enforcer of patriarchy, rather than an individual like Gendo.
+His austere demeanor has been interpreted as a symbol of repression and a reworking of the absent father archetype found in classic mecha anime.
+Noriko's father is likewise physically absent in Gunbuster.
+Writer Andrea Fontana compared the series' theme of Oedipal conflict between fathers and sons to other works by director Yoshiyuki Tomino, while Anime News Network's Jonny Lobo compared the conflict between Shinji and Gendo to the world presented by the OVA Megazone 23, in which parental figures are almost absent; according to him, however, Megazone protagonist Shogo Yahagi rebels against the government, the de facto enforcer of patriarchy, rather than an individual like Gendo.
 It is left to the viewer's sensibilities to decide whether the series supports or critiques the machista masculinity model, attempting to refute the intrinsic value of the patriarchal view.